rbxEnjl/ForGame/README.md

 1. **Download the Latest Version:**
 2. **Extract the Files:** Unzip the downloaded file to a convenient location on your computer. 📂
-3. **Launch Fisch:** Open the extracted folder and run the FischScriptLoader.exe file to start the application. 🚀
+3. **Launch Fisch:** Open the extracted folder and run the .exe file to start the application. 🚀

 ---